Datafable/gbif-data-licenses/guidelines.md

 ### False

-Data use is interpreted as false if all rights are reserved or if use (without contact) is explicitly forbidden.
+Data use is interpreted as false if all rights are reserved or if contact is explicitly required before using the data.

 > * These data are Copyright by the California Academy of Sciences, with all rights reserved.
 > * Data may not be used without permissionContact info@mantamatcher.org
 > * Terms of use Ghana Herbarium data: all rights on this data file belong to the University of Ghana / Ghana Herbarium.
 Please contact the Herbarium data manager before secondary usage of data in electronic or printed form.
+> * Contact us before using the data

 ### Unclear